open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

    The output is similar, but with fewer dynamic libraries than `bash`, since they are not used by the program.

 1. Make a program in another language of your choice that prints `Hello, world!` and sleeps and investigate it with `pmap`.
-   Note that in the case of interpreted languages (Python, Lua, Perl, Ruby, PHP, JavaScript etc.) you have to investigate the interpretor process.
+   Note that in the case of interpreted languages (Python, Lua, Perl, Ruby, PHP, JavaScript etc.) you have to investigate the interpreter process.

 ### Quiz